Travel Trailer Turning Radius Tips

 Turning While Backing Up a Travel Trailer

-I, personally, have not mastered this yet, but by the end of the summer, I will be a pro!
+I personally have not mastered this yet, but by the end of the summer, I will be a pro!
 During my studies, I have found some helpful tips that I would like to share with you.

-Steering Wheel
+Proper Steering Wheel Turning

 When you turn and back up, the trailer and tow vehicle will form a V shape pointing away from the direction you are turning.
 As you go, the V will get sharper and sharper if you hold the wheel steady.
 The more dramatic the turn of your steering wheel, the faster the angle will become sharp.
 Go too sharp, and you can get jack-knifed.
 You’ll want to avoid this!